Karen, Kenya

 Karen is a suburb of Nairobi in Kenya, lying south-west of Nairobi's central business district.

 The suburb of Karen borders the Ngong Forest and is home to the Ngong Racecourse.
-Karen and Langata previously formed a somewhat isolated area of mid- to high-income residents, but the two suburbs have become increasingly interconnected and linked to the rest of Nairobi through the expansion of the eponymous Langata Road and Ngong Road, the latter project completed in 2021.
+Karen and Langata previously formed a somewhat isolated area of mid- to high-income residents, but the two suburbs have become increasingly interconnected and linked to the rest of Nairobi through the expansion of Langata Road and Ngong Road, the latter project completed in 2021.

 History

 Karen was previously in Ngong County.
-After Nairobi received city status in 1950 the counties were redefined.
+After Nairobi received city status in 1950, the counties were redefined.
 In 1963 Karen was placed under the Nairobi City Council's administration.

-It is generally considered that the suburb is named after Karen Blixen, the Danish author of the colonial memoir Out of Africa; her farm occupied the land where the suburb now stands.
-Blixen declared in her later writings that "the residential district of Karen" was "named after me," although it has never been formally recognised.
+It is generally considered that the suburb is named after Karen Blixen, the Danish author of the colonial memoir Out of Africa.
+Her farm occupied the land where the suburb now stands.
+Blixen declared in her later writings that "the residential district of Karen" was "named after me," although this has never been formally recognised.

-Blixen's home is still standing and forms the centerpiece of the Karen Blixen Museum, a key local tourist attraction.
-Other tourist attractions are the AFEW Giraffe Center, the exclusive Giraffe Manor, the Sheldrick Wildlife Trust Elephant Orphanage, and the Oloolua Forest nature trails.
+Blixen's home is still standing and forms the centrepiece of the Karen Blixen Museum, a key local tourist attraction.

 On 1 September 2017 the first interreligious conference of the DIMMID in Africa took place at the Subiaco Center of the Missionary Benedictine Sisters of Tutzing.